elastic/elasticsearch/BUILDING.md

 ## FAQ

-### How to test a development version of a third party dependency
+### How do I test a development version of a third party dependency?

 To test an unreleased development version of a third party dependency you have several options.